TheR3dC0rner/website/content/infrastructure/gitea2/index.md

 ![New Team](<images/Pasted image 20250723222651.png>)

-Operators will have admin access to specific repositores:
+Operators will have admin access to specific repositories:
 ![](images/Pasted image 20250723222848.png>)
 Once you have done that click on the Operators team and click repositories: